yongcongwang/note/docs/Deep-Learning/00_mechine_learning.md

 A pair $(x_i, y_i)$ is called a training example and a list of training example is called a training set.

 We also use:

 - $X$ to denote the space of input values;
 - $Y$ to denote the space of output values;

-To describe the supervised learning problem more formally, our goal is, given a training set, to learn a function $h: X -> Y$ so that $h(x)$ is a "good" predictor for the corresponding value of $y$.
+To describe the supervised learning problem more formally, our goal is, given a training set, to learn a function $h: X \to Y$ so that $h(x)$ is a "good" predictor for the corresponding value of $y$.
 For history reason, the function $h$ is called a hypothesis.
 The process is like this:
 ```C++
   +----------------+
   |                |